salesforcecli/plugin-packaging/messages/package_version_delete.md

 # humanSuccess

-Successfully deleted the package version. %s
+Successfully deleted the package version with id: %s

 # humanSuccessUndelete